DigiDivers/DigiDiversSmartContracts/README.md

 6. Freezes the NFT so it's non-transferable for the user

 ### Helper functions to `createLevelXNft`
-1. `transferNFT` => Allows you to transfer an NFT to another address.
+1. `transferNft` => Allows you to transfer an NFT to another address.

 ```javascript
 transferNFT(nft, to)